AxonC/university-sdi-project/documentation/trekstar-documentation.md

 # Todo - **_remove me before submission pls_**

 ## User Guide
-  - User guide details required for when the application is able to manage crew and materials/projects fully.
   - Add back in image that shows keywords when adding a project when this is reimplemented.
   - Change all figure values where text is CHANGEFIGUREVALUE once all images added.
-  - Complete [Using Update Project Materials](#using-update-project-materials) once the material id bug has been fixed.
   - Resolve image issue on [Edit Packaging](#edit-packaging) once bugs have been fixed
   - Look into new line for  # # # # headers
   - Add class diagram (and any other landscape picture pages) to the TOC on last save